zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 ---------

 CustomLCN allows channels to be moved around within one single provider.
 CustomLCN is
 for providers that don't transmit logical channel numbers (e.g. Sky DE).
+Its purpose is to insert logical channel numbers.
 The CustomLCN list can be complete or partial.
 It doesn't have to be in any particular order but having it sequential will make it easier to avoid making errors.

 Each time ABM runs it makes an example CustomLCN xml file for each provider that is scanned, e.g. 'EXAMPLE_hd_sat_freesat_CustomLCN.xml'.
 These files are archived in: